jakeramaer/single-shot-human-reconstruction-2022/README.md

 As a side note - if an output 3D mesh wasn't a requirement, recent NeRF networks (https://github.com/NVlabs/instant-ngp) would definitely catch my eye:
 - NeRF networks train on a single scene, take camera coordinates as input and give 2D images as output.
 - From a realism standpoint, the detail, colour and material properties (reflections, roughness etc) of NeRF's 2D outputs far outpace 3D mesh generation networks, at the cost of having no output mesh to work with.
+ - NeRF is best suited to high detail video.
+Therefore it could work great for small-area sports (UFC), as you can get the camera close to the action.
+However, for large-area sports (football) the detail of the reconstruction will suffer due to the distance.

 - Limitations:
-    - This network requires a very beefy GPU and is prone to VRAM overflow related crashes.
+    - NeRF networks require very beefy GPUs and are prone to VRAM overflow related crashes.
-    - This network requires multiple cameras to achieve good results, so the monocular video data provided with this task wouldn't be usable.
+    - NeRF networks require multiple cameras to achieve good results, so the monocular video data provided with this task wouldn't be usable.